SamuelMelian/DAS-G01-2025/decisions/0002-communication-between-tiers.md

 ### 0002-1-HTTP/S Communication

-Communication based on HTTP/HTTPS between layers of the n-tier architecture.
-The client sends requests to the business logic server, which may in turn interact with the data layer or external services.
-Data is typically transmitted in JSON or XML format.
+The Presentation layer communicates with the Business Logic layer through standard HTTP or HTTPS requests.
+Each request includes the necessary context (headers, tokens, payloads), and the server responds with a structured message, typically in JSON format.

 More info: https://developer.mozilla.org/en-US/docs/Web/HTTP

 * Good, because it is universally supported by web, mobile, and third-party clients.
 * Good, because it allows integration with third-party APIs, such as Stripe or traffic data services.
-* Good, because it enables the business logic layer to maintain state for multi-step workflows (e.g., order lifecycle, payment processing, delivery updates).
 * Good, because debugging and monitoring are easier using standard HTTP tools (Postman, curl, browser developer tools).
 * Good, because integration with existing firewalls, proxies, and load balancers is straightforward.
 * Bad, because it has higher network overhead per request-response compared to binary protocols.
-* Bad, because multiple HTTP exchanges between layers can introduce additional latency.
+* Bad, because multiple HTTP exchanges between tiers can introduce additional latency.

 ## 0002-2-gRPC